-We want to ensure our heritage sector continues to operate and to connect New Zealanders and visitors with our stories.
+We want our heritage sector to continue operating and connecting to New Zealanders and visitors with our stories.

 We have provided direct financial support for national heritage agencies and organisations: